 The most dangerous occupations that put people at risk of a TBI include construction, agriculture, transportation, emergency medical services, fishing, and forestry.
 Most of these occupations involve heavy machinery, exposure to toxic chemicals, and vehicles (which could be involved in serious collisions).

-If you were injured at work and have sustained a traumatic brain injury, don’t hesitate to call one of our skilled Santa Ana workers’ compensation attorneys about your situation.
-You Ufkes & Bright have more than 50 years of combined legal experience to offer your case.
+If you were injured at work and have sustained a traumatic brain injury, don’t hesitate to call one of our skilled Santa Ana workers’ comp lawyers about your situation.
+Ufkes & Bright have more than 50 years of combined legal experience to offer your case.
 Whether you need help applying or you were denied benefits, we can help.

 Contact us at (714) 500-8661 or fill out our online form to schedule a free case consultation today.